 Generally, our Nominating and Corporate Governance Committee identifies candidates for director nominees in consultation with management, using search firms or other advisors, through the recommendations submitted by stockholders or through such other methods as the Nominating and Corporate Governance Committee deems to be helpful to identify candidates.
-Once candidates have been identified, our Nominating and Corporate Governance Committee confirms that the candidates meet all the minimum qualifications for director nominees established by the Nominating and Corporate Governance Committee.
-In the case of incumbent directors whose terms of office are set to expire, the Nominating and Corporate Governance Committee reviews these directors' overall service to us during their tenure, including the number of meetings attended, level and quality of participation and any other relationships and transactions that might impair the directors' independence.
-The Nominating and Corporate Governance Committee the qualities through interviews, detailed questionnaires, background checks or any other means that the Nominating and Corporate Governance Committee then meets as a group to discuss and evaluate the qualities and skills of each candidate, both on an individual basis and considering the overall composition and needs of our Board.
-Based on the results of the evaluation process, the Nominating and Corporate Governance Committee will also consider candidates recommended by stockholders.
-The Nominating and Corporate Governance Committee will also consider candidates based on whether the candidates was recommended by a stockholder.
+Once candidates have been identified, our Nominating and Corporate Governance Committee confirms that the candidates meet all the minimum qualifications for director nominees established by the Nominating and Corporate Governance Committee reviews these directors' overall service to us during their tenure, including the number of meetings attended, level and quality of participation and any other relationships and transactions that might impair the directors' independence.
+The Nominating and Corporate Governance Committee may gather information about the candidates through interviews, detailed questionnaires, background checks or any other means that the Nominating and Corporate Governance Committee deems to be appropriate in the evaluation process.
+The Nominating and Corporate Governance Committee then meets as a group to discuss and evaluate the qualities and skills of each candidate, both on an individual basis and considering the overall composition and needs of our Board.
+Based on the results of the evaluation process, the Nominating and Corporate Governance Committee recommends candidates for the Board's approval as director nominees for election to the Board.
+The Nominating and Corporate Governance Committee will also consider candidates recommended by stockholders.
+The Nominating and Corporate Governance Committee will also consider candidates based on whether the candidate was recommended by a stockholder.